 Shifting to digital as the primary training method

 Back in 2018, way before any of us knew anything about a coronavirus, experts were already making their predictions for what the future of workplace learning and development would look like.

 In a Global Female Leaders article1, virtual and augmented reality were cited as two of the big things to watch out for in the coming years.
 Fast forward three years and this technology is commonplace in many homes and workplaces.

-Organisations have recognised the value of an immersive learning experience and have capitalised on the ability to design and build their very own simulated offices and avatars.
+Organisations have recognized the value of an immersive learning experience and have capitalized on the ability to design and build their very own simulated offices and avatars.

 At Attensi, we’ve always encouraged the use of gamified simulations as an effective method of training.
 Repetition is often the key to mastering a skill.
 Gamified simulations encourage repetition for players in a way that’s fun, competitive, and engaging.

 We’re excited to see what the future of the metaverse looks like.
 Who would have thought nearly three decades ago when Stephenson released his novel that we would be living and breathing the ‘fantasy’ world he created?

 To find out more about how your organisation can get on board with all things simulation training, book a demo with Attensi today.
 Let’s make training fun again.